Akanksha4821/deep-learning-with-pytorch-/README.md

 🔹 Diagnosing overfitting/underfitting using train/test loss curves
 🔹 Predicting on custom images with trained models

+### '05_pytorch_going_modular.ipynb'
+🔹 Converting exploratory notebook cells into clean, reusable .py scripts 🔹 Understanding cell mode vs. script mode and when to use each 🔹 Designing a modular file structure for PyTorch projects: data_setup.py → Dataset preparation & DataLoader creation model_builder.py → Model architectures engine.py → Training & evaluation loops utils.py → Saving/loading models, helper functions train.py → Script to orchestrate the entire training process 🔹 Benefits of modularity: better readability, maintainability, and reproducibility 🔹 Writing scripts that can be run both from CLI and imported into notebooks 🔹 Step-by-step migration of code from 04.
+PyTorch Custom Datasets into modules

 ---

 ## 🗂 Notebook Index